Five ways to enjoy summer on a budget

 5. Use discounts and offers

 If you do want to do things that might cost a bit more, search for discount and voucher sites – such as Groupon, Wowcher and VoucherCodes.co.uk – to get the best possible deals.
 You can often attend expensive events, or carry out various leisure activities, for a good price.
-On a smaller scale, you could also use Meerkat Movies – which offers 2 for 1 cinema tickets every Tuesday or Wednesday – to make a date night or a trip with the family to the pictures a cheaper affair.

 If you’re after some cheaper grub, visiting local restaurants during the week is the best way to cut costs.
 Many of them offer 50% off or two for one deals on these days - every little helps!
 Chain restaurants such as Prezzo, Café Rouge, Pizza Express, Zizzi and Loch Fyne also have discounts and exclusive deals in place for a cheaper meal out.